blinklabs-io/docs/src/content/docs/guides/adder/Examples/006-example-5-watch-an-drep-and-get-an-alert-in-telegram.md

 ### Output Telegram Chat Id

 For us to get a notification in our preferred Telegram channel, we need to tell Adder the chat id to the Telegram bot.
-To do this we will add the following command using the Chat Id from [Step 2-9](#step-2-9):
+To do this we will add the following flag using the chat id from [Step 2-9](#step-2-9):

+> ⚠️ Replace $CHAT_ID with your chat id

 ```
 --output-telegram-chat-id $CHAT_ID